Content Advisory

 Constable

 The Constables are Xing Hong’s street-level law enforcement, a familiar sight across all six districts.
-They patrol markets, respond to domestic disputes, investigate crimes, and make arrests—the daily work of keeping two million people from killing each other in a city where four rival factions maintain permanent presence.
+They patrol markets, respond to domestic disputes, investigate crimes, and make arrests.
+Those are the daily work of keeping two million people from killing each other in a city where four rival factions maintain permanent presence.

 Their uniform consists of black fitted longcoats over tactical underlayers, with gold circuitry embroidery tracing traditional patterns along the sleeves and lapels.
 Standard equipment includes the Raiden shock katana, an electrified blade capable of non-lethal incapacitation or lethal force depending on power settings.
 The weapon serves both practical and symbolic purposes: visible authority without the aggressive posture of firearms, effective for close-quarters work in Xing Hong’s crowded streets and corridors.